Go back

 Also, important to troubleshoot in real-time is network device information along the path such as interface errors, duplex mismatches, and CRC errors.
 We can get some of this by going device by device manually, but that means we’d need to be on the CLI at the ready just as a user reports an issue.

-Using only the ad-hoc methods we had, we continued troubleshooting by taking the devices out of production in order to run tests while they were directly connected.
+Using only the ad-hoc network diagnosis methods we had, we continued troubleshooting by taking the devices out of production in order to run tests while they were directly connected.
 The application worked perfectly.
 After putting everything back into production, it failed.
 To say I was frustrated would be a gross understatement.

 I didn’t know how the application was supposed to work, and through all our conference calls I learned the developers were just doing their best to maintain an ancient program they didn’t write.